MikiP98/HumilityAFM/README.md

       - vanilla emission (full texture)
       - LabPBR emission (full texture)
 - Redo coloured torch textures using Jack o'Lantern palette system
+- Reduce the amount of coloured torches and jack o'Lanterns
+  - Think of a system that can replace the current 3 blocks per colour with different light output levels
+- Improve the built-in mod support for:
+  - BetterNether
+  - BetterEnd
+  - Biomes o' Plenty
+  - Add stone variants from teh above mods, and fix the missing wood variants
+- Add special built-in mod support for:
+  - DivineRPG
+  - Couple other mods with custom wood types

 ### Medium priority: